 It is essentially an open edition print.
 But often is connected with a specific event or place and contains printed text.

 What is a Remarque?

 A small original work painted or drawn on to a print by the artist.
 Price varies.

 Do you do Commissions?

 Yes.
-As of August 2014 there is an approximant two year waiting period for commission work.
+As of August 2018 there is approximately two year waiting period for commission work.